How to Decode a Job Advertisement

 Think of the job posting as a map or a key to getting the position.
 Read the description carefully, and several times.
 It's a good idea to review the want ad at the following points:

-Before you submit your application, including your cover letter, resume, and any other details requested, review the posting one more time.
+- Before submitting an application: Before you submit your application, including your cover letter, resume, and any other details requested, review the posting one more time.
 Have you followed the instruction for applying for the position correctly?
 Did you emphasize the correct details in your cover letter?
 Should you tweak your resume to reflect certain skills above others?

-Don't make the mistake of only skimming the job posting: while you may find them difficult to read, or repetitive, the information included in job advertisements will help you submit the perfect application, and give strong responses to interview questions.
+Don't make the mistake of only skimming the job posting.
+While you may find them difficult to read, or repetitive, the information included in job advertisements will help you submit the perfect application, and give strong responses to interview questions.